facebook pixel Skip to Main Content

 cathyoliphant@isu.edu

-Dr. Oliphant is Co-Chair of Pharmacy Practice and Administrative Sciences and Professor at Idaho State University College of Pharmacy.
+Dr. Oliphant is a Pharmacy Practice and Administrative Sciences and Professor at Idaho State University College of Pharmacy.
 She earned her PharmD degree from the University of Michigan in Ann Arbor, Michigan.
 She completed a residency and infectious diseases/microbiology fellowship at Northwestern Memorial Hospital in Chicago, Illinois.
 Prior to joining the faculty at ISU College of Pharmacy in 2003, Dr. Oliphant taught for seven years at the University of Wyoming School of Pharmacy.

 Dr. Oliphant maintains a practice site at St. Luke's Regional Medical Center in Boise and Meridian.
 She works with the St. Luke's Internal Medicine physicians and hospitalists in addition to the infectious disease physicians.
 Dr. Oliphant precepts students on medicine, infectious diseases, and academic APPEs.
 She teaches in all four years of the program.
 Dr. Oliphant co-coordinates the Infectious Disease Module in the P3 year and the Residency Readiness course.
 She also facilitates P2 and P3 case studies.
 Dr. Oliphant is the Rho Chi and Generation Rx advisor.
 Her research interests include infectious diseases and prescription drug abuse issues.